ionic-team/stencil-site/src/docs/framework-integration/angular.md

 ## Edge and IE11 polyfills

-If you want your custom elements to be able to work on older browser, you should add the `applyPolyfills()` that surrond the `defineCustomElements()` function.
+If you want your custom elements to be able to work on older browser, you should add the `applyPolyfills()` that surround the `defineCustomElements()` function.

 ```tsx
 import { applyPolyfills, defineCustomElements } from 'test-components/loader';
 ...